Creativity and Sleep

 Right Brain After Sleep

 Creative solutions are often said to involve the right lobe of the brain, especially as insights for normally analytical (left brain dominant) people.
 Some European scientists http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2829083/ did tests of learning and brain activity during sleep and found support for the hypothesis that the right side of the brain is "heard" more after sleep.
+(In other words, the right brain has a bigger say in consciousness.)
 The consolidation of memory during a night’s sleep occurs before an change in functional activation states in the morning.
 These scientists concluded the restructuring of memory responsible for this right brain boost occurred during slow-wave sleep in the first half of the night.
-REM sleep was said to not effect.this mechanism which the scientists speculated may contribute to insight after sleep.
+REM sleep was said to not affect.this mechanism which the scientists speculated may contribute to insight after sleep.

 Daydreaming isn’t dreaming the way dreams happen during sleep.
 The mind is unfocused and wanders and this may be slightly more likely when one is tired, although it can happen any time during the day.
 One reason we advocate quality sleep is to have quality waking, and that is often interpreted as sharp concentration.
 But humans benefit from daydreaming, too, as creativity is often spurred during these times.